smontoya86/christian-cleanup/docs/MACOS_FORK_SAFETY.md

 ## Overview

-This document describes the comprehensive macOS fork safety measures implemented to resolve worker crashes caused by Objective-C runtime conflicts during process forking.
+This legacy document described macOS fork safety measures for background workers.
+The queue/worker system has been removed in the MVP, so this is kept for archival reference only.

 ## Problem Description